-10. Use of Comparisons (个)
+10 Use of Comparisons

-10.1.
-Q: Does the PhAMA Code allow for comparisons between different products to be included in promotional materials?
+- Q. Does the PhAMA Code allow for comparisons between different products to be included in promotional materials? - A. Yes.

-A: Yes.
 Any comparison made between different pharmaceutical products should be based on relevant and comparable aspects of the products and be capable of substantiation.
 Comparative advertising should not be misleading.

-10.2.
-Q: Can a graph be adapted so that the information of other product which is not used in comparison or of product which has been discontinued from the market be deleted?
+This is addressed in section 4.3 of the Provision of the Code. - Q. Can a graph be adapted so that the information of other product which is not used in comparison or of product which has been discontinued from the market be deleted? - A. Yes.
+If a graph has been adapted from a paper, it must be stated so.
+A graph can be adapted, provided it is clear and its true meaning is not distorted.